 - Materials science and diagnostics of underground structures – selection of construction and filling materials, diagnostic tests of structures, and determination of their technical wear and safety status.

 - Design, construction, and maintenance of underground structures, including and taking into account the variability of the conditions of cooperation of the framework and the rock-mass – structures of underground frameworks, selection of the framework for specific natural and technical and technological conditions, innovative trenchless technologies, reinforcement of the rock-mass, etc.

 - The revitalisation of underground buildings, including those of historic nature.

-In the Department of Exploitation of Deposits, research is carried out in the field of:
+In the Department of Mining, research is carried out in the field of:

 - surface protection in mining areas,